 Can I Reuse the Instead SoftCup?

-The Soft Cup is designed to be a disposable product.
+The Instead Cup is designed to be a disposable product, similar to tampons and pads.
 This is unfortunate because you lose many of the advantages that a menstrual cup has over disposable pads and tampons, including the following:

 - Better for the environment

 A common question that people have is whether or not you can reuse them two or three times, but just rinsing them off in between uses.